Plectranthias jothyi

 Plectranthias jothyi is a species of ray-finned fish within the family Serranidae.
 It is native to the Indo-Pacific Ocean off Malaysia, living in pelagic waters 180 to 400 meters below sea level.
 It grows to a length of 9.2 centimeters.

+Etymology

+The fish is named in honor of Alexander A. Jothy, of the Fisheries Research Institute of Penang, Malaysia, who collected the type specimen.